RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 In the event that an employee is given business-mandated weekend work, the employee will be given a $45 bonus per instance.
 This includes working any Saturday or Sunday, working during a scheduled company closure, or any necessary work done after 6 pm.
 This time must be identified and approved by Ben.

-### Philosophy

-Historically, the requirement had been 32 hours of billable work were required.
-We discovered, however that this did not give us adequate time to take care of some of the business activities essential to our operation, limited feedback and made it difficult to delegate staff-completable work.
-We also discovered that actually reliably working the 32 hours was also inconsistent.
-When in 2017, we changed the requirement to 40 hours, we found that we were much more reliable in completing goals for clients, accounting for sick time and vacation, and more flexible in what we could resource and plan for.

-In 2020, we are revising this policy again because some of the benefits and limits did not align with our goals.
-The 40 hour requirement can now be made more flexible to account for the ebb and flow of daily life.
-We will not be taking a strict view of this requirement UNLESS it causes a secondary problem or is determined to be a chronic non-compliance issue.

 ## Leave

 The three-week notice requirements apply to unpaid leave (except FMLA), to the extent possible.
 We understand that there are sometimes emergency circumstances which make this type of notice challenging, and management will do its best to approve leave in these circumstances as well.